 Newcap has the largest physical footprint of any community action agency in Wisconsin, fully operating in 10 counties.
 Nearly 15,000 square miles in total.
 We are the third-largest in population size we serve – over a half million lives!

-In addition to our 36 programs, we work with partners in government and private organizations all across our service region to maximize the ability to serve residents in our area.
+In addition to our 50 contracted funding sources, we work with partners in government and private organizations all across our service region to maximize the ability to serve residents in our area.

 Governed by 30 member board of directors, our board structure is the first thing that makes community action agencies unusual in the nonprofit world.
 Since the time of our founding, from the original two counties through the eventual ten counties we now serve, we have had one representative appointed to our board from each of our “capped” counties.
 The second third of our board is made up of private representation across the broad spectrum of our communities ensuring we have voices from every sector at the table when we are strategizing solutions and understanding problems.